publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch203/m__us_usc_t52_s20302.md

 [Pub.
 L. 111–84, div.
 A, title V, § 576][/us/pl/111/84/s576], Oct.
 28, 2009, [123 Stat.
 2319][/us/stat/123/2319], provided that:

 > “Nothing in the Uniformed and Overseas Citizens Absentee Voting Act ([52 U.S.C.
 20301][/us/usc/t52/s20301] et seq.) may be construed to prohibit a State from delegating its responsibilities in carrying out the requirements of such Act, including any requirements imposed as a result of the provisions of and amendments made by this Act \[probably means subtitle H (§§ 575–589) of title V of div.
 A of [Pub.
-L. 111–84][/us/pl/111/84], see Tables\], to jurisdictions in the State.”
+L. 111–84][/us/pl/111/84], see Tables for classification\], to jurisdictions in the State.”

  __Development of Standardized Format for Reports__